dij0s/PETAL/thesis/bachelor_thesis.typ

 - _Can you provide me with a map of the electricity grid and potential PV production on roofs and other surfaces ?_
 - _Can you provide me with a map of heat/cold demand density and potential sources of heat/cold ?_

-The dataset is deliberately designed and aligned within the specific scope of available data sources, inherently restricting its size.
+The dataset is aligned within the specific scope of available data sources, inherently restricting its size.
 It is crafted by Prof. Jessen Page to support energy planning for the municipality of Sion.

 With everything defined, the results are presented in the tables below.